Darius Foo

 While notation can increase clarity, it can cause difficulty to readers, who haven't had the hundreds of hours of practice the authors have had using and reading those intricate strings of symbols, and internalizing their precedences and meaning.
 Readers will forget what things denote and will have to scroll up and down repeatedly in a careful reading of the work.

-In an attempt to alleviate this and make my work more accessible, I've been using a small set of macros to enable jump-to-definition for the important (and obscure) symbols:
+In an attempt to alleviate this and make my work more accessible, I've been using a small set of macros to enable jump-to-definition for the important (or obscure) symbols:

 % somewhere above